idem-lab/syncomat/README.md

 The contact matrices can be found in the folder `output-contact-matrices`.

-Each csv file is named in the convention `{Country}_{Environment}_2015.csv`.
-For example, `AUS_work_2015.csv`.
+Each csv file is named in the convention `{Country}_{Environment}_2015.csv`; for example, `AUS_work_2015.csv`.
 Country names are in ISO-3 format.
-The five environments for each country are all, home, school, work, and other.
+The five environments for each country are: home, school, work, other, and all.

 ## Recreate this analysis